 718-599-7300, ext.
 5020

-Northside preschool classrooms learn through an emergent, Reggio Emilia inspired, curriculum that is constructed by faculty through student individuality and class observations.
-The faculty employ student interests and weave in age-appropriate skills, questions, objectives, and a collective knowledge of child development.
-Classes take part in in-depth investigations of topics that we refer to as projects.
+Our Preschool program is inspired by the Reggio Emilia approach to early childhood education and values each child’s individuality within the context of a community.
+Classrooms engage in an emergent curriculum that is co-constructed by the students and the teachers.
+Classes take part in investigations of materials and topics that are of interest to the children and are chosen based on the teachers’ observations in conjunction with their knowledge of child development, and their objectives for the year.
 Through both child-directed and teacher-facilitated activities, children are given the opportunity to fully explore the world around them.
-The project topics are often connected to something the children have had experiences with and can be concrete (i.e. babies, subways, fire trucks, etc.) or abstract (i.e. water, light, measurement, etc.).
-A multi-sensory approach is used to meet the varying learning styles and developmental needs of each child.
+A multi-sensory approach is used in order to meet the varying learning styles and developmental needs of each child.
 Children will engage with and express themselves through a variety of media, including, but not limited to, paint, clay, collage, music, dance, storytelling, blocks, natural materials, and recycled materials.

 Consistency and predictability within the preschool daily schedule is an important factor toward building community and relationships among peers and adults alike.
 While there is flexibility in routine, the components of the day remain the same from class to class.
-Each group participates in group conversations at morning assembly, time for project work, and opportunities for gross motor exercise.
-Ample time is also allotted for meals, play, read aloud, rest time and bathroom breaks.
-Students in the preschool have a rich schedule that is supplemented with music, and art.
+Each group participates in group conversations at morning assembly, engages in project work, and has opportunity for unstructured gross motor exercise.
+Ample time is also allotted for meals, play, read-alouds, rest time and bathrooming.
+Students in the preschool have a rich schedule that is augmented with music and art enrichments.

 3’s Five Full Day 8:30am-3:00pm

 3’s Five Half Day 8:30am-12:00pm